Earthquake Securing: Frequently Asked Questions

 But this is still very useful info, and since my biz website is long gone, this seems like as good a place as any to offer this information to the public.

 So here’s a “Frequently Asked Questions” post to get things started.
-I’d be happy to discuss this here, or maybe it would be even better on Quora where more can see it and participate in the conversation.
+I’m be happy to discuss this here, or twitter or facebook, or via email if you like.
 Enjoy, and I hope people find it useful.

 Earthquakes and Objects: Frequently Asked Questions